-Parents are encouraged to either feed their child/children a nutritious breakfast before the Morning Latchkey Program begins or enroll their child/children in the before-school breakfast program sponsored by Bordewich Bray Elementary School.
+Parents are encouraged to either feed their child/children a nutritious breakfast before the Morning Latchkey Program begins or enroll their child/children in the schools breakfast program.

 Because the budget is prepared annually, and personnel are hired for children predicted to attend the center, there will be no deductions for absence due to change of plans, illness, withdrawal by parent, or suspension/expulsion from the Morning Latchkey Program.
 All concerns should be discussed with the program director.

 It is the responsibility of the parent/guardian to transport their child/children to School.

 Please have your child/children wear weather appropriate clothing throughout the school year.

 Parents/guardians are assured that any information they discuss with the staff regarding their child/children, family, or personal matters will be held in strictest confidence.